plushycat/AI-Serpentis/README.md

 - **AI Mode**: Watch a trained neural network play the game
 - **Modern UI**: Sleek gradient backgrounds, custom animations, and particle effects
 - **Customization Options**: Choose from various snake and food themes
 - **Responsive Controls**: WASD/Arrow keys for movement and pause functionality
+- **(NEW) Player vs AI Split-Screen Mode**: Compete head-to-head with the AI in real time.
+The screen is divided into two playfields—one for the player and one for the AI—running in perfect sync.
+- **(NEW) Unified Scoreboard**: Track scores for all gamemodes with the click of a button for flexing purposes.

 ### 🧠 AI Implementation
 - **Deep Q-Learning**: Neural network with 11-dimensional state and 3 outputs